eZmaxinc/eZmax-SDK-csharp/docs/ObjectDiscussionApi.md

 <a id="discussionupdatediscussionreadstatusv1"></a>
 # **DiscussionUpdateDiscussionreadstatusV1**
-> CommonResponse DiscussionUpdateDiscussionreadstatusV1 (int pkiDiscussionID, DiscussionUpdateDiscussionreadstatusV1Request discussionUpdateDiscussionreadstatusV1Request)
+> DiscussionUpdateDiscussionreadstatusV1Response DiscussionUpdateDiscussionreadstatusV1 (int pkiDiscussionID, DiscussionUpdateDiscussionreadstatusV1Request discussionUpdateDiscussionreadstatusV1Request)

 Update the read status of the discussion